ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 1. To "refine" the input shares into "output shares" that have the desired aggregatable form.
-For some VDAFs, like Prio3, the mapping from input to output shares is some fixed, linear operation, but in general the mapping is controlled dynamically by the Collector and can be highly non-linear.
+For some VDAFs, like Prio3, the mapping from input to output shares is some fixed, linear operation, but in general the mapping is controlled dynamically by the Collector and can be non-linear.
 In Poplar1, for example, the refinement process involves a sequence of "candidate prefixes" and the output consists of a sequence of zeros and ones, each indicating whether the corresponding candidate is a prefix of the